-We see many more dental problems with smaller breeds of dogs, especially the toy breeds (Yorkies, Poodles, Chihuahuas, Malteses, Pomeranians, etc.).
-So it helps to be more pro-active in keeping their teeth brushed … if they will cooperate.
+We see many more dental problems with smaller breeds of dogs, especially toy breeds (Yorkies, Poodles, Chihuahuas, Malteses, Pomeranians, etc.).
+So it helps to be more proactive in keeping their teeth brushed … if they will cooperate.

-For toothpaste, only use a toothpaste made for pets!
+Only use toothpaste made for pets!
 Do NOT use human toothpaste as our pastes have fluoride

 in them.
 Try poultry flavored (if your pet does not have a food allergy), or vanilla mint.

 When you are ready to start using a toothbrush, be sure to use a soft-bristled brush.

 Many pet toothbrushes have small bristles on one end, and larger bristles on the other.
 You may find a rubber ‘finger-cot’ brush that you slip over your index finger to use for brushing.
 These are fine to start with to get your pet accustomed to brushing (sort of a ‘training brush’) but are useless for long-term use since the bristles are too rubbery and flimsy.
 And focus on the outside of your pet’s teeth as that’s where the real problems lie.
 The inside (or tongue-side) of the teeth do not get nearly as dirty or gunky.